unknownv2/CoreHook/README.md

 The runtime configuration file should look like the one below, where `additionalProbingPaths` contains file paths the host module can check for additional dependencies.

-**Either replace `user_name` with your local computer account name or modify the paths to point to where your NuGet packages are installed.**
+**Notice: Either replace `user_name` with your local computer user name or modify the paths to point to where your NuGet packages are installed.**

 ```json
 {